sindresorhus/type-fest/readme.md

 - [`Writable`](source/writable.d.ts) - Create a type that strips `readonly` from the given type.
 Inverse of `Readonly<T>`.
 - [`WritableDeep`](source/writable-deep.d.ts) - Create a deeply mutable version of an `object`/`ReadonlyMap`/`ReadonlySet`/`ReadonlyArray` type.
 The inverse of `ReadonlyDeep<T>`.
 Use `Writable<T>` if you only need one level deep.
 - [`Merge`](source/merge.d.ts) - Merge two types into a new type.
 Keys of the second type overrides keys of the first type.
+- [`ObjectMerge`](source/object-merge.d.ts) - Merge two object types into a new object type, where keys from the second override keys from the first.
 - [`MergeDeep`](source/merge-deep.d.ts) - Merge two objects or two arrays/tuples recursively into a new type.
 - [`MergeExclusive`](source/merge-exclusive.d.ts) - Create a type that has mutually exclusive keys.
 - [`OverrideProperties`](source/override-properties.d.ts) - Override only existing properties of the given type.
 Similar to `Merge`, but enforces that the original type has the properties you want to override.